huohuoren4/docs/python/pytest/how_to_guides/params_fixture.md

-# How to parametrize fixtures and test functions
+# How to parametrize fixtures and test functions {#how-to-parametrize-fixtures-and-test-functions}

 pytest enables test parametrization at several levels: